alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

 A more rigorous explanation of the proof can be found in the book [Neural Networks by R.Rojas] or this [article][perceptron-learning-algorithm].

-### The Perceptron Network and the AI winter

-The Perceptron network needs the input feature set to be linearly seperable.
-However all problems do not have their feature set which is linearly seperable.
-So this is a constraint of this system.

-The fact that Perceptron could not be trained for XOR or XNOR; which was demonstrated in 1969, by by Marvin Minsky and Seymour Papert led to the first *AI winter*, as much of the hype generated intially by Frank Rosenblatt's discovery became a disillusionment.

- ![linearseperable]

 Next: [Gradient Descent and Optimization](3_gradient_descent.md)